Affiliations & Memberships

 Maryland Nonprofits is a 501(c)3 nonprofit organization and a statewide membership association comprised of businesses that serve nonprofits, nonprofits, government agencies, students, and individuals.
 Maryland Nonprofits supports the nonprofit sector through public policy advocacy, growing resources, conducting research, and operating the national Standards for Excellence program.

-Applied Self Direction provides practical expertise intended to create and operate self-direction programs that run effectively and efficiently for individuals, states, managed care entities, Financial Management Services (FMS) providers, and other stakeholders.
+Applied Self Direction provides practical expertise intended to create and operate self-direction programs that run effectively and efficiently for individuals, states, managed care entities, self-directed services providers, and other stakeholders.
 The mission of Applied Self-Direction is to promote self-direction so people have the choice and control to live the lives they want.